marko-cs/mooc-sec-project-I/README.md

 This project has been originally created for the course https://cybersecuritybase.mooc.fi/module-3.1.
 Since that is has been used also on https://devopswithdocker.com/ and https://fullstackopen.com/en/part11.

-# Devops with Docker
+## Devops with Docker and Full Stack Open CI/CD

 [Dockerfile](./Dockerfile) added and tested how it can deploy to the cloud using the command line.
 After that, the needed configuration was added for the GitHub Actions.

 Direct link to application: https://kumpula-app.fly.dev/flawsapp/

 This same app will also be used for the Full Stack Open CI/CD course.
+GitHub Actions are updated according to Full Stack Open CI/CD requirements.

 # Project